- Medicare covers medically necessary blood tests ordered by a physician based on Medicare guidelines.

 - You can also go here to look through the list of covered tests from Medicare.

-- Here is a list of codes and tests Medicare does not cover.
+- You can look through lists of codes and items Medicare does not cover.
 Before signing an ABN, ask about the cost of the test and shop around.
 Prices vary by provider and location.

 Medicare covers many types of common blood tests needed to diagnose and manage health conditions as long as they are medically necessary.
 Here are a few final tips to consider: